Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 For the lamb burger patties –

-• 1 small white onion, finely diced (or grated)
+• 1 small white onion, grated

 • 4 garlic cloves, crushed